JJazul/hello-world/README.md

 # hello-world
-This is part of the quickstartguide in doing hello-world request
+This is part of the quickstartguide in doing hello-world request.
+I am intrested in musical live production and audio visualizers.
+I like listening to music as well